FOREX-Euro clings to parity as markets await U.S. inflation data

 By Rae Wee and Tom Westbrook

-SINGAPORE, July 13 (Reuters) - The euro hovered a whisker above parity on the dollar on Wednesday ahead of U.S. inflation data, with traders wary a sky-high reading could force it to lows not seen in decades.
+SINGAPORE, July 13 (Reuters) - The euro hovered a whisker above parity to the dollar on Wednesday, with traders wary of the single currency being forced to levels unseen for decades if U.S. inflation data, due to be released later in the global day, shows a sky-high reading.

-The greenback was firm in Asia trade, with 50 basis point rate hikes in New Zealand and South Korea that came in as expected failing to offer much support to the kiwi or won.
+The greenback was firm in Asia trade, and neither the New Zealand dollar or South Korea's won drew much support from the expected 50-basis point increases in interest rates by their central banks.

 The euro EUR=EBS languished at $1.0036.
 It is down nearly 12% this year and fell to a 20-year low on Tuesday as the war in Ukraine has triggered an energy crisis that has hurt the continent's growth outlook.